Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Method

-where $q_l(\cdot)$ performs nearest-neighbor lookup with Euclidean distance in codebook $\mathbf{C}_l$.
-The final semantic ID of an item is the concatenation of code indices $\{i_1,...,i_L\}$ of the nearest vectors in codebooks from each level, with the final token for item collision handling.
+The quantized semantic ID of an item is the concatenation of code indices $\{i_1,..., i_{M_s}\}$ of the nearest vectors in codebooks from each level, with the final token for item collision handling.
+In particular, we adopt the collision handling scheme of~\cite{tiger}, which resolves items sharing the same first $M$ semantic IDs by appending incremental indices.
+For example, as shown in Figure~\ref{fig:pipeline}, an item may be assigned the semantic ID $[\texttt{A\_1}, \texttt{B\_243}, \texttt{C\_26}, \texttt{D\_2}]$, with the character prefixes included for clarity of demonstration.

-The training of RQ-VAE is under the self-supervision of pretrained semantic embedding reconstruction.
-To perform reconstruction, the quantized representation $\tilde{\mathbf{r}} = \sum_{l=1}^L \mathbf{e}_{c_l}^l$ is decoded back to semantic space where $\mathbf{e}_{c_l}^l$ is the corresponding codebook vector to semantic ID $i_l$ in codebook $c_l$:
+The training of RQ-VAE semantic indexer is under the self-supervision of pretrained semantic embedding reconstruction.
+To perform reconstruction, each item's chosen codebook vectors are summed up, resulting in a codebook-estimated representation $\tilde{\mathbf{r}} = \sum_{m=1}^M \mathbf{e}_{c_m}$.
+The estimated representation $\tilde{\mathbf{r}}$ is then decoded back to semantic space where $\mathbf{e}_{c_m}$ is the corresponding codebook vector to semantic ID token $i_m$ in codebook $c_m$:

-With the reconstructed representation $\tilde{\mathbf{z}}$, the whole RQ-VAE semantic indexer is optimized with $\mathcal{L}_\text{RQ}$ where:
+With the reconstructed representation $\tilde{\mathbf{x}}$, the whole RQ-VAE semantic indexer is optimized with $\mathcal{L}_\text{RQ}$ where: